Your Horoscope This Week: September 24 to 30

 AdvertisementADVERTISEMENT

 On the 29th, the Aries Full Moon strikes in your sector of communication and creativity.
-If you have a big project to launch or if you’ve been wanting to pitch a proposal to a VIP, do so between September 25 and October 2, as this is when you’ll feel the effects of this potent lunation most intensely.
+If you have a big project to launch or if you’ve been wanting to pitch a proposal to a VIP, do so between the 25th September and 2nd October, as this is when you’ll feel the effects of this potent lunation most intensely.
 Aries energy harmonises with your innovative Aquarius nature and highlights your innate leadership capacities.
 You could be offered an important leadership position in the second half of this week — check in with your values to make sure it’s aligned with your “why.”

 Pisces Sun & Rising: